 As a business owner, you are probably aware of where your business could improve.
-Sometimes business owners want to improve their business, but are not sure how to start the process.
+Sometimes business owners want to improve their business, but are not sure how to begin.

-This guide provides an overview of some of the key steps you can take to start improving your business.
+This is an overview of some key steps you can take to start improving your business.

 Assess your situation

-Before you start implementing changes to improve your business, it's a good idea to make sure you have a full understanding of the factors impacting on your business success.
+Before you start making changes, it's a good idea to make sure you have a full understanding of the factors affecting your business success.

-A number of tools can help you assess your business's situation.
-These include:
+Tools which can help you assess your business's situation include:

 - SWOT analysis - helps you identify your business's strengths, weaknesses, opportunities and threats.